git-pull/website/consulting/will-i-work-for-equity-only.rst

   Sure, it helps with tirekickers, your intuition was right.

   It takes a lot of energy to shift to someone else's way of thinking and understand them.
-They're happy to do it, and built to please.
-But programmers want to work on stuff in their wheelhouse.
+We're happy to do it and built to please.

-  As a scrappy open source programmer, the most *frugal* and most *swamped* type of programmer, because that's volunteering.
-It's like being a public defender, you get a big case load.
-I don't have the availability to undertake someone else's ventures, *even if* the promises were certain.
+  You're a total stranger to us.
+You send us an message on Angel or LinkedIn.

+  And ultimately, you want something immediate.
+You want a person with a trade skill to drop what they're doing in the short term and program for you.

+  What do you bring in the short term?

-  Most other programmers are in no better spot to drop everything and focus on your plan without you paying, since:
+  Most other programmers are in no better spot to drop everything and undertake your venture, *even if* the promises are certain, since:
 - We've already tried it before

   If you're a senior software developer, you've already been there and